fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-03.md

 Application Mapping
 -----------------

-The STUN ORIGIN attribute {{I-D.ietf-tram-stun-origin}} carries the origin of the web page that caused the various STUN requests.
-So for example, if a browser was on a page such as example.com and that page used the WebRTC calls to set up a connection, the STUN request's ORIGIN attribute would have the value example.com if the STUN server was named appropriately.
-So if a web applications such as example.com is starts a WebRTC session, and has appropriate named STUN servers, then then the firewall can detect this session is associated with example.com.
+The STUN HOST attribute {{sec-stun_host}} carries the fully qualified domain name of host that is serving the web page that caused the various STUN requests.
+So for example, if a browser was on a page such as example.com and that page used the WebRTC calls to set up a connection, the STUN request's HOST attribute would have the value example.com if the STUN server was named appropriately.
+So if a web application such as example.com starts a WebRTC session, and has appropriate named STUN servers, then then the firewall can detect this session is associated with example.com.
 Systems other than WebRTC can do the same thing.
 This allows the firewall to map the stun port to the application using it and use that for logging and policy decisions.

 Open Issue: